 Persons with Disabilities

 Goodwill’s Ability Services Program provides training and job placement assistance for persons with disabilities.
 The self-paced format offers assessment and planning, career coaching, resume preparation, Career Readiness Certification, wellness support and education, job readiness and skills training.
 All services are free and no referral is needed.
-To learn more, contact one of the following local coordinators:
+To learn more, email email@example.com or call the location nearest you:

 The mission of Project Re-entry is to provide transition services for former offenders returning to Alexander, Buncombe, Catawba, Forsyth, Davidson, Davie, Henderson, Iredell, Rowan, Stokes, Surry, Wilkes and Yadkin counties after serving active prison sentences.
 Project Re-entry works with the NC Department of Public Safety to provide a system of pre- and post-release services that begin with inmates up to eighteen months prior to release.
 Long-term services continue after the inmates are released.